shredthaGNAR/list-of-my-starred-repos/README.md

 * [trmckay/article-export](https://github.com/trmckay/article-export): Export Pocket list as CSV!
 * [TKOxff/ASAP](https://github.com/TKOxff/ASAP): The Global Shortcuts for macOS, to launch any apps
 * [GSA/asis](https://github.com/GSA/asis): ASIS (Advanced Social Image Search) indexes Flickr and MRSS images and provides a search API across both indexes.
+* [phguo/AskGPT](https://github.com/phguo/AskGPT): AskGPT: an Alfred Workflow that enables you to ask ChatGPT from anywhere while typing.
 * [withastro/astro](https://github.com/withastro/astro): The web framework for content-driven websites. ⭐️ Star to support our work!
 * [ixartz/Astro-boilerplate](https://github.com/ixartz/Astro-boilerplate): 🚀 Astro boilerplate with responsive blog and portfolio template using TypeScript and React styled with Tailwind CSS ⚡️ Made with developer experience first: TypeScript + ESLint + Prettier + Husky + Lint-Staged + Commitlint + VSCode
 * [uzzii-21/astro-portfolio](https://github.com/uzzii-21/astro-portfolio): This repo contains the source code for a personal portfolio website built with Astro, a framework for building fast and modern websites with your favorite frontend tools.
 The website showcases the developer's skills, projects, and contact information.
 The website is responsive, accessible, and SEO-friendly.